 Keep Talking and Nobody Explodes

-Keep Talking and Nobody Explodes pretty much makes every "Best of" roundup for which it qualifies, and for good reason — it's fun, it's intense, it offers local multiplayer, and you can play it over and over and over and…
+Keep Talking and Nobody Explodes (about $15) pretty much makes every "Best of" roundup for which it qualifies, and for good reason — it's fun, it's intense, it offers local multiplayer, and you can play it over and over and over and…

 It's a simple premise: the person wearing the Rift has a bomb in front of them, and it's up to other people (whether online or right in your living room) to give correct defusal instructions.
 The defusal manual is readily available online, so anyone can jump in and offer support.
 The Touch controllers let players use their hands to fiddle with the bomb, which gets incredibly tense when beeping speeds up and lights flash brighter.